harleylara/tello-python/README.md

     - only supported on SDK 3.0
 - `set_resolution("high")` can be "high" or "low", indicating 720P and 480P, respectively
     - parameters: `resolution`
     - only supported on SDK 3.0
+- set_video_direction('forward'/'downward' )
+    - only supported on SDK 3.0

 ### Read Commands